-This Response Plan establishes a framework for preventing and surveilling for RHD within Pennsylvania, while presenting additional management strategies that may be deployed should the disease emerge in the Commonwealth.
+This Management Plan establishes a framework for preventing and surveilling for RHD within Pennsylvania, while presenting additional management strategies that may be deployed should the disease emerge in the Commonwealth.
 Its goals are first to minimize the effects of RHD on Pennsylvania rabbit and hare populations and secondly to increase the public's understanding of, support for, and participation in RHD management efforts.
-To accomplish these goals, the Game Commissions must prevent, detect, and manage the disease, as well as conduct extensive public outreach throughout the Commonwealth.
+To accomplish these goals, the Game Commission must prevent, detect, and manage the disease, as well as conduct extensive public outreach throughout the Commonwealth.
 Management strategies to mitigate introduction and disease transmission include:

-- 1. A ban on importation of wild lagomorphs and their parts or products (i.e., high-risk parts) into the Commonwealth from any jurisdiction where RHDV2 has been detected in wild or domestic lagomorphs in the past 12 months. - 2.
+- 1. A ban on importation of wild lagomorphs and their parts or products into the Commonwealth from any jurisdiction where RHDV2 has been detected in wild or domestic lagomorphs in the past 12 months. - 2.
 The rapid investigation of RHD-suspect cases. - 3.
-The establishment of an RHD-Disease Management Area following an RHDV2 detection and within that area limit movement of wild lagomorph high-risk parts, increase surveillance, amend permits, and promote appropriate biosecurity practices.
+The establishment of an RHD-Disease Management Area following an RHDV2 detection and within that area limit movement of wild lagomorph parts, increase surveillance, amend permits, and promote appropriate biosecurity practices.